 Kaytranada ft.
 Kali Uchis — “10%”

-Canadian DJ and producer Kaytranada, who identifies as gay, teamed up with bisexual singer Kali Uchis for this danceable bop, which earned both musicians a Grammy win earlier this year.
+Canadian DJ and producer Kaytranada, who identifies as gay, teamed up with bisexual singer Kali Uchis for this danceable bop, which earned both musicians a Grammy win in 2021.
 Although the song is still on the newer side, we can already sense a classic on our hands thanks to Kaytranada’s catchy beats and Uchi’s flawless vocals.

 Kehlani — “Honey”